Are humans consuming oxygen faster than it can be replaced?

 According to NASA, the average person doing an average amount of work needs 0.84 kilograms of oxygen per day (24 hours) to survive.
 This is the amount of oxygen the astronauts on the International Space Station use each day.
 To put that into perspective: NASA estimates that humans only need 0.62 kilograms of food.
 So, by weight, you are actually consuming more oxygen than food.

 Now compare that to how much oxygen a car burns.
-In one hour, traveling highway speeds at 70 miles per hour (MPH) with a fuel efficiency of 24.9 miles per gallon (MPG), a car consumes as much oxygen as one person breathes in 33.7 days.
+In one hour, traveling at highway speeds of 70 miles per hour (MPH) with a fuel efficiency of 24.9 miles per gallon (MPG), a car consumes as much oxygen as one person breathes in 33.7 days.
 Wow!

 And, a car burns almost as much when idling.
 Think of that next time you are stuck in a traffic jam.
 And, lots of daily activities, like taking a hot shower or cooking a meal, consume almost as much energy as driving a car.